 Step 3.
 Go to the "Previous Versions" tab and if there are any restorable versions shown, you can recover them.

-The downside of using this method is that it won't work for all folders.
-Some of them don't have saves taken and therefore recovering a previous version won't be possible.
-For the most part though, it's worth at least checking if a previous version is available.
+The downside of using this method is that it won't work for all folders and you must have enabled the "create a restore point" before.
+For the most part, though, it's worth at least checking if a previous version is available.

 Another way you can recover permanently deleted files without software is by simply recovering from backup.
-Doing this from your own backup is a simple and copy and paste, although there is a built-in Windows feature for taking backups and restoring them.
+There is a built-in Windows backup feature for creating backups and from where you can restore the lost data.

 Step 1.
-Search "Control Panel" in the search bar and click the top result.
+Type "Control Panel" in the search bar and click the top result.

 Step 3.
 Provided you've taken a backup before, you'll see "Restore my files".
 Click this button and follow the on-screen instructions.